Yahinisekar/Day2-task/README.md

 ```
  ### Key Differences

-  -While both objects are closely related and often used together, they have distinct purposes:
+  - While both objects are closely related and often used together, they have distinct purposes:

-     -The window object represents the entire browser window and provides global functionalities.
+     - The window object represents the entire browser window and provides global functionalities.
 The document object is a property of the window object and specifically deals with the HTML document's content.

 ### Use Cases

--Understanding when to use each object is crucial for effective web development:
+- Understanding when to use each object is crucial for effective web development:

-   --Use the window object for global functionalities, such as handling browser events, managing the window size, and controlling navigation.
+   -- Use the window object for global functionalities, such as handling browser events, managing the window size, and controlling navigation.
-   --Use the document object for manipulating the content of the HTML document, such as updating elements, handling user interactions, and modifying styles.
+   -- Use the document object for manipulating the content of the HTML document, such as updating elements, handling user interactions, and modifying styles.

 ## Conclusion